SAFETY

 • Function only enables per-claimer refunds.

-• Strict requirement: round ≥ 90 days old AND unsettled.
+• Strict requirement: relevant stuck timestamp ≥ 72h old AND round still unsettled.

-Founder then calls freezeAdmin() · a one-way function that permanently disables all three admin paths.
+Owner then calls freezeAdmin() · a one-way function that permanently disables pause() and unpause().
+After freeze, the contract cannot be paused or unpaused again, ever.

 Even during round #001, the pause mechanism is limited:

-• Owner can pause claim() if a critical bug is discovered.
+• Owner can pause enter() / enterBatch() if a critical bug is discovered.

 • Existing rounds keep settling.
 Refund still works.